24 June 2026

 Over the last two decades, I must have acquired at least a couple of thousand Euros worth of electronics test equipment.
 Collecting test equipment, most like-minded individuals would consider understandable, after all, who doesn't like tinkering.
 But measuring equipment without components to measure stuff off of, is of no use to a tinkerer, so add to that a few thousand more Euros worth of components to the bill of acquired goodies - while knowing all the while that 99% of them I will never use!
 But, as the saying goes, "possession is nine-tenths of the law", and I'd rather possess, when the possession is needed - never mind that most of the unused possessions will eventually end up in a skip at some time in the future.

 Case in point, is the Mastech Bench PSU.
 This was bought 10-15 years ago as a replacement, after I had smoked a beloved, though less-capable supply, with high voltage, and that I had 'liberated' from an employer in the distant past.
 The Mastech performed well for years.
 After a while, I would notice that the displayed voltage would fluctuate a bit, but no biggie.
-Over a year or two, that observance became an irritant, then quickly became an annoyance.
+Over a year or two, that observance became an irritant, then quickly became an annoyance, the voltage jitter increasing in lockstep to my temperament.
 I remember at the time, trawling through Reddit, searching for a solution.
-On the plus side, I learned that the Mastech - one of a handful of names that it was known as - all in all, was seen by most, as fairly reliable.
+On the plus side, I learned that the Mastech - one of a handful of names that it was known by - all in all, was seen by most, as fairly reliable.
 Jittery voltage displays was noted however, along with the consensus that either reservoir electrolytics or the voltage pots, needed replacing.

 Wee!